-- LCD and LED displays on camera and viewfinder
+- LCD display on camera

-- Pixel based display
+- LED display on viewfinder

-- ■ Upgradeable firmware
+- Upgradeable firmware

 - Rapidly accessible menu

 - Interactive display

 - Customizable functions

-All functions and settings on the H2 are accessed and altered by the control buttons and wheels on and around the grip aided visually by the LCD user-interface.
-The information on the LCD is in menu format and has a great deal in common with those found in modern computers, cell phones, etc. It is pixel based and therefore has a greater capacity to produce user-friendly symbols.
+All functions and settings on the H2F camera body are accessed and altered by the control buttons and wheels on and around the grip aided visually by the LCD user-interface.

+The information on the grip LCD is in menu format and has a great deal in common with those found in modern computers, cell phones, etc. It is pixel based and therefore has a greater capacity to produce user-friendly symbols for rapid and secure interpretation.